-My research is in the general area of theoretical computer science, particularly the areas of Approximation Algorithms, Online Algorithms, and Algorithmic Game Theory.
+My research is in the general area of theoretical computer science, particularly the areas of Approximation Algorithms, Online Algorithms, and Computational Economics.
 I work on developing models, algorithms, and markets for resource allocation, decision making, and provisioning problems.
 These problems arise in a variety of applications -- designing a data network, facility location and clustering, data center scheduling, allocating ad slots, scheduling ride-shares, and civic budgeting.
 In these contexts, my work has addressed several research challenges.
-Please see here for current projects.

 Intractability: Exactly optimal solutions are often inefficient to compute due to the discrete, combinatorial nature of the problems, and we seek efficient algorithms that compute provably approximate optimal solutions.